CreativeCircus/circus-starter/readme.md

 ## 3. Helpful Terminal Tools
 *optional for designers and 1st quarter devs*

 Part of this project is a handful of tools to get you working faster.
-They run in your Terminal through a little utility called Gulp, and they will check your code for errors for you, and streamline other parts of your workflow.
+They run in your Terminal through a little utility called Gulp, and will streamline your workflow and make you feel like a [l33t haXXor](https://en.wikipedia.org/wiki/Leet).

+#### What does it do?
+First, it opens your new project in your browser.
+Cool!

+After that, leave the terminal window open, and every time you save a code file, Gulp will
+- Compile SASS files in src into CSS files in dist (if you're using them)
+- Error check JS files in src
+- Compile JS (ES6+) files in src into JS (ES5) files in dist
+- Compress images in src and put them in dist (you should still try to size them appropriately and save them in the right format)
+- Refresh the Browser
+- Says sassy messages upon startup

+Frickin' magic right?

+### Setup

 There is some initial setup involved that you just need to do once.
 After that, just use this template for each project, and you're good to go.